-Over the last 12 months, the fund invested as much as 14.43% of its net assets in the NBI Bond Fund and as much as 16.35% of its net assets in the NBI Global Equity Fund.
+Over the last 12 months, the fund invested as much as 14.84% of its net assets in the NBI Bond Fund, as much as 17.53% of its net assets in the NBI Global Equity Fund, as much as 11.01% of its net assets in the NBI SmartData U.S. Equity Fund and as much as 10.16% of its net assets in the NBI Tactical Asset Allocation Fund.
 See Risks relating to concentration risk for a description of those risks.

-- are looking to invest for the medium term (at least three years) - are looking for a turnkey solution composed of several asset classes in order to achieve a fully diversified portfolio - are looking for current income and long-term capital appreciation - can tolerate a low to medium level of risk
+- are looking to invest for the medium term (at least three years) - are looking for a turnkey solution composed of several asset classes in order to achieve a fully diversified portfolio - are looking for current income and long-term capital appreciation - can tolerate a low to medium level of risk.